Upwardfi/docs/source/includes/bank_accounts.md

 }
 ```

-This API display an account number of a user bank account.
-Highline will return the number, if you are the owner of that account.
+This API displays an account number of a user's bank account.

 ### HTTP Request